-A text to landline service convert texts sent to a landline into voice messages.
-They don’t have an interface for reading or responding to text messages.
+A text-to-landline service converts texts sent to a landline into voice messages.
+It doesn’t have an interface for reading or responding to text messages.
 These services call the recipient’s landline phone number and deliver a text message via voice.

-A business text messaging platform provides an interface for reading and responding to text messages and even automating responses.
-It’s a more technical and unified solution for all of your text messaging.
+A business text messaging platform provides an interface and SMS inbox for reading and responding to text messages and even automating responses.

 Join 3000+ businesses who are growing and gaining knowledge.